wandb/docs/docs/guides/launch/launch_terminology.md

 #### Agent environment
 The environment that a launch agent is running in, and polling for launch jobs, is called the *agent environment*.
 Example agent environments include: locally on your machine or Kubernetes clusters.
 See the Launch agent environments[LINK] section for more information.

+The launch agent environment is independent of a queue's launch target resource.